Infectious Disease Nov 15, 2022

 RSV vs. Flu

 Although RSV and flu are both caused by viruses, the conditions are associated with slightly different symptoms.
 A distinct symptom of RSV is wheezing.
-This can lead to bronchiolitis, inflammation of the small airways in the lung.
-You may notice hard and fast breathing, nasal flaring, or audible wheezing sounds.
+This can lead to bronchiolitis, which is inflammation of the small airways in the lung.
+If bronchiolitis is present, you may notice hard and fast breathing, nasal flaring, or audible wheezing sounds.

-The following children are at high risk from RSV and RSV-associated bronchiolitis:
+The following children are at higher risk for RSV and RSV-associated bronchiolitis:

 • Infants less than 2 years old (especially those less than 6 months of age)

-• Premature infants born less than 35 weeks
+• Premature infants born at less than 35 weeks

 • Children with asthma

-• Children who are immunocompromised (on immunosuppressive medications including chemotherapy, have had a transplant, etc.)
+• Children who are immunocompromised (taking immunosuppressive medications, including chemotherapy, have had a transplant, etc.)

 • Children with underlying lung disease (chronic lung disease, cystic fibrosis, etc.)